requirejs/requirejs/docs/commonjs.md

 ## <a name="exports">Setting Exported Value</a>

 There are some CommonJS systems that allow setting the exported value via module.setExports() or assigning the exported value as module.exports.
-Both of those idioms are supported by RequireJS, but there is another, easier one that is supported too -- just return the value from the function passed to **require.def**:
+Both of those idioms are supported by RequireJS, but there is another, easier one that is supported too -- just return the value from the function passed to **define**:

-    require.def(function (require) {
+    define(function (require) {
         var foo = require('foo');

         //Define this module as exporting a function